Kirk Cameron: 1980s–1990s

+2000s

 Cameron mostly left mainstream film and television, though a decade after Growing Pains ended, he starred in a television reunion film, The Growing Pains Movie, in 2000, and another one, Growing Pains: Return of the Seavers, in 2004.
-Cameron reunited with the cast of Growing Pains for a CNN Larry King Live interview which aired on February 7, 2006, in conjunction with the Warner Bros. release of the complete first season of Growing Pains on DVD.
-Aside from this, Cameron has often worked in Christian-themed productions, among them the post-Rapture films Left Behind: The Movie, Left Behind II: Tribulation Force, and Left Behind: World at War, in which he plays Cameron "Buck" Williams.
+Cameron reunited with the cast of Growing Pains for a CNN Larry King Live interview, which aired on February 7, 2006, in conjunction with the Warner Bros. release of the complete first season of Growing Pains on DVD.
+Aside from this, Cameron has often worked in Christian-themed productions, among them the post-Rapture films: Left Behind: The Movie; Left Behind II: Tribulation Force; and Left Behind: World at War, in which he plays Cameron "Buck" Williams.
 Cameron's wife Noble also starred in the film series, playing Hattie Durham.
-Cameron has worked with Cloud Ten Pictures, a company which produces Christian-themed films, and has starred in several of their films, including The Miracle of the Cards.
+Cameron has worked with Cloud Ten Pictures, a company which produces Christian-themed films, and has starred in several films, including The Miracle of the Cards.
 He also appeared in the 2008 drama film, Fireproof, which was produced by Sherwood Pictures.
 The film was created on a budget of $500,000, with Cameron as the lead actor, portraying Captain Caleb Holt.
 Though it was a low-budget film, the film grossed $33,415,129 and was a box office success.
 It was the highest grossing independent film of 2008.